 The biggest risk in any drawdown strategy is what’s known as either “sequence risk” or “sequence of return risk”.
 This is the risk that a severe market correction early on in retirement will so deplete your portfolio that you eventually run out of money.

-You might hope that with the right bucket strategy, you could eliminate sequence risk.
-It’s important to realise that you can’t.
+You might hope that a bucket strategy could eliminate sequence risk, but it cannot.
 That’s because a bucket strategy is really just an organised way of diversifying and rebalancing a portfolio.
 Even without explicit buckets, a well-balanced portfolio should contain similar types of investment overall, and be rebalanced periodically.
 However, the advantage of a bucket strategy is that it provides a clearer focus for balancing and rebalancing.

 Should there be a severe and protracted bear market, the equity-growth bucket would become depleted, and could eventually run out.
 This would have knock-on effects on the other buckets, which could also eventually run out.